hstatsep-js/sep11-freedom-project/blog/overview.md

-## Context: sep11-freedom-project, tasked with choosing one or more tools to create a project due at the end of the yearm using JavaScript
+## Context: sep11-freedom-project, tasked with choosing one or more tools to create a project due at the end of the year using JavaScript

 ## Content: over the course of these blogs, I show a progression of my javascript abilties and milestones in the learning of my tool